JieyuWu/ToyotaMod/Chevy-Bolt.md

 * The Pedal Interceptor wiki is [here](https://community.comma.ai/wiki/index.php/Comma_Pedal)
 * Instructions for the initial installation of the firmware are [here](https://medium.com/@jfrux/flashing-the-comma-pedal-with-ubuntu-a83fb668f6e2)

+##Installing firmware, updating, etc##
+This is the official wiki for configuring.
+Use the instructions to ssh into the Comma2 or Eon: [Configuring_OpenPilot](https://community.comma.ai/wiki/index.php/Configuring_OpenPilot)

+(From Felger:) The first time you install a new fork that uses submodules (e.g. Panda or Pedal) you need to run: git submodule init git submodule update

+Then to change panda code, for example, run pkill -f boardd
+Then in /data/openpilot/panda/board run make

 Wiring the comma.ai Pedal Interceptor for the Chevy Bolt:
 ![](http://justine-haupt.com/bolt/images/PedalBoltWiringDiagram.png)